cch71/T27MulchOrderSystem/index.md

 ![Summary Page](images/LandingPage.png)

 From here there is a Navigtion bar at the top.
+- "Home": Takes you back to the Summary Page
-- "Orders": Click on "Orders" to view your previously submitted orders.
+- "Orders": Brings up the order list view to see your previously submitted orders.
-- "Report Issue": Click on "Report Issue" to file a report if you have any issues with this application
+- "Report Issue": For filing a report if you have any issues with this application
 - Your UserId: Click on your user id in the right hand corner to get a dropdown where you can signout if you are sharing a device and need to sign in as another user
 - "Active Order":  If you have started a new order or are editing a previous order then there will be an "Active Order" option which will take you to the order edit page.

 The summary information on this page will show you where you and your patrol stands in comparison with the rest of the troop.

+The **[+]** in the lower right hand corner of the browser is how you add new orders.
+If you have any "Active" order then clicking on this will discard changes to that order and start a new order.

 # Orders List Page
 Displays a list of the orders that you have entered